Report: More than half of workers believe they’re underpaid. Here’s why

 Pay transparency correlates to less of a chance employees will look for other jobs

 The truth is that most employers do attempt to pay employees fairly and competitively.
-According to PayScale’s Compensation Best Practices Report, over 80 percent of employers say that they pay employees equitably based on salary data to keep employees engaged.
+According to Payscale’s Compensation Best Practices Report, over 80 percent of employers say that they pay employees equitably based on salary data to keep employees engaged.
 Less than 8 percent of employers admit to trying to pay employees as little as possible to save on payroll costs.

 Unfortunately, organizations do a poor job of communicating their pay practices and intentions to the workforce.
 Nearly half of employers never share pay ranges with employees or don’t have them to begin with.
 Only around a third of organizations (33 percent) are a level 3 or higher on the pay transparency spectrum, meaning they share at least pay ranges with employees in one-on-one conversations at some point in the hiring or pay increase cycle.

-PayScale’s research shows a strong correlation between pay transparency and employees looking for work elsewhere.
+Payscale’s research shows a strong correlation between pay transparency and employees looking for work elsewhere.
 That’s why employers really need to up their game when it comes to communicating about pay.
-PayScale’s analysis shows that perception of fair pay from pay communications has more impact on deterring job seeking than actual market penetration.
+Payscale’s analysis shows that perception of fair pay from pay communications has more impact on deterring job seeking than actual market penetration.

-In its online survey, PayScale asked employees to rate their organization’s pay transparency on a scale of 1 to 5.
+In its online survey, Payscale asked employees to rate their organization’s pay transparency on a scale of 1 to 5.
 Employees who felt their organization was a “1” were 183 percent more likely to seek a new job compared to those who felt their organization was a “5”.
 Meanwhile, employees who described their organization’s transparency around pay as either a “4” or a “5” were at least 65 percent less likely to be seeking a new job.

 In other words, even a modicum of pay transparency is good for business but a concerted effort to improve compensation strategy and pay communications can have a really noticeable impact on employee morale and retention.